johsteffens/mocutsvd/doc/mocutsvd.md

 A trivial decomposition would be: $U = V = \underline{1}$ and $A = M$.

-The product of a unitary matrix with its adjunct $(P^\ast P)$ is the unity and the product of two unitary matrices is unitary.
-This is used to convert one decomposition into another:
+Since the product of a unitary matrix with its adjunct $(P^\ast P)$ is the unity and the product of two unitary matrices is also unitary, we can convert a decomposition into another:

 **(2)** 	$UAV^\ast = U(P^\ast P)A(Q^\ast Q) V^\ast = (UP^\ast)(PAQ^\ast)(QV^\ast) = U_{new} A_{new} V_{new}^\ast$

 Equation (2) represents an incremental step.

-Most decomposition algorithms convert A incrementally via unitary transformations (UT) into a desired shape.
-The initial state is the trivial decomposition, then a suitable UT-sequence $ P_i $, $ Q_j $ is computed to convert $A$ into the desired shape.

-The incremental conversions on $U$ and $V$ are called ***back-transformations***.
-They can be omitted when $U$ or $V$ are not needed.
+Most decomposition algorithms use this approach to convert A incrementally into a desired shape.
+The incremental conversion on $U$ and $V$ is called ***back-transformation***.
+It can be omitted when $U$ or $V$ are not needed.

 Frequently used decompositions are: